 Boondocking Regulations

 Plenty of fabulous boondocking areas are located in Florida.
-All of these boondocking locales have their own rules and regulations.
-One universal boondocking regulation is the idea of “Leave No Trace,” which states that you must not leave anything behind when you depart your campsite and that you shouldn’t disturb the natural features of your campsite while you’re camping.
+All of these boondocking areas have their own rules and regulations.
+One boondocking rule that most people follow is the idea of “Leave No Trace.”
+Don’t leave anything behind when you break camp.
+And don’t disturb the natural features of your campsite while you’re camping.

 Rules for Camping on Public Land